Election 2020: President Trump's Tax Plans

 The Trump administration talked about releasing a comprehensive second-term tax strategy earlier this year, but the COVID-19 pandemic derailed that plan.
 So, instead, we're left with a handful of vague ideas and bullet-point descriptions about various tax cuts the president would like to pursue if he's re-elected.
 (Unlike Joe Biden, don't expect President Trump to call for any tax increases.)

-All this puts voters in a tight spot.
-Despite the stock market's rebound, there are still serious problems with the U.S. economy right now – and tax policy is going to be an important part of any economic recovery in the future.
-With the election right around the corner, that means voters need to know sooner rather than later where the president stands on taxes.
+This puts voters in a tight spot.
+Despite the stock market's rebound over the past few months, there are still serious problems with the U.S. economy right now – and tax policy is going to be an important part of any economic recovery in the future.
+With the election right around the corner, that means voters need to know now where the president stands on taxes.
 So, to that end, we combed through Trump administration statements and came up with a list of the most significant tax proposals President Trump has put forth or supported this year.
 While we don't have very much detail on these proposals, there's enough meat on the bones to get a sense of where the president stands on taxes.

 Payroll Tax Cut